eomasters-repos/eomtbx/README.md

 post on the [EOMasters forum](https://www.eomasters.org/forum).

 ## Issues
-If you have found an issue either a bug or you are missing a feature, plese report it in the [issue tracker](https://github.com/eomasters-repos/issue-tracker/issues).
+If you have found an issue either a bug or you are missing a feature, please report it in the [issue tracker](https://github.com/eomasters-repos/eomtbx-issues/issues).

 ## Release Notes